A Guide To Using Filters in Looker Studio | GlowMetrics

 Bonus Tip: This hierarchy also applies to Data Controls, but in reverse, so if you have a Report-Level date selector for “This Month”, but have a page on your report dedicated to a quarterly marketing campaign, you can add a Page-Level date selector for the quarter to the page, which will trump the existing Report-Level selector.
 Additionally, if you wanted to show a specific chart of the campaign’s performance throughout the year, you could add a component-level date selection to that specific chart, and not worry about this applying to the rest of the page or report.

-The Importance Of Filters In Data Studio
+The Importance Of Filters In Looker Studio

-Hopefully this short guide has given you a better understanding of how Filters operate in Google Data Studio.
+Hopefully, this short guide has given you a better understanding of how Filters operate in Looker Studio.
 Filters are one of the most important elements when using Google Data Studio, acting as an integral part of customising your report as you create efficient data dashboards.
 They can be used to refine your presented data, improving the user experience and efficiency of your dashboards, making It easier to see relevant data, and allowing you and your users to spend more time conducting analysis and forming insights.

 GlowMetrics Social Link GlowMetrics Social Link GlowMetrics Social Link GlowMetrics Social Link GlowMetrics Social Link